Advertisement

 Housing benefit is vital to keeping people in their homes and out of homelessness.

-Where incomes are not enough to cover the cost of keeping a home, housing benefits like local housing allowance or money paid through universal credit ensure people have enough money to keep a home above their head.
+Where incomes are not enough to cover the cost of keeping a home, housing benefits like local housing allowance or money paid through universal credit ensures people have enough money to keep a home above their head.

 The housing crisis means the housing benefit bill for the government is a large one.

-Can I claim housing benefit?
+Who can claim housing benefit?

 You can also claim if you are in supported, sheltered or temporary housing.
 That includes B&Bs arranged by the council if you’re homeless or a hostel or a domestic abuse refuge.

-How can I claim housing benefit?
+How to claim housing benefit

 There are two ways to claim housing benefit.
-The first is through your local council, find out how to contact them here.
+The first is through your local council – find out how to contact them here.

 The second way is through a pension credit claim if you’re eligible.
 You can apply online here or via post or phone up to four months before you are due to receive your pension.